andybyers21/Updated-Portfolio/content/about/_index.md

 ## Hi, I'm Andy Byers

+I'm a...
+I do...
+I work with...
+I write about...

+for reasons

 I’m a web developer with a background in business management and designing and building retail stuff.

 **get some stuff from notes page here**